 What courses does Fine Vintage offer that help me learn more about wine?

 Fine Vintage is North America’s largest Approved Program Provider of the London-based WSET certifications, offering the Level 1, Level 2, Level 3, and Level 4 Diploma Awards in Wine qualifications.
 Fine Vintage is also the 2011 winner of the Riedel Trophy for Educator of the Year and has been nominated for this Trophy 4 times.

 Additionally, we offer non-WSET courses which include the American Wine 101, Canadian Wine 101, French Wine 101, Sensory Masterclass, and the Tasting Masterclass series.
 Courses to suit everyone!

 Who takes the WSET and Fine Vintage courses?

 We have a wide range of people taking our courses – young and old, men and women, industry types and general wine enthusiasts.
 At each table there is inevitably an interesting mix of people.
 Some are professionals seeking to enhance their career; others are looking to start a career in the wine industry; some are connoisseurs; and others come for the great wines and the good times.

 Some WSET course providers offer shorter and longer length courses.
 What is the reasoning behind the timeframes offered by Fine Vintage?

-Our courses follow the precise format offered by the WSET in the UK except we run for 30 minutes longer each night so that you get additional instructional hours.
+Our courses follow the precise format offered by the WSET in the UK.
 We do not agree with course providers offering the WSET curriculum in shorter timeframes as we believe it is impossible to properly cover the materials in shorter timeframes than we offer.
 At Fine Vintage, we prioritize the student.